This information is here for you to refer to throughout your stay on the ward and we hope you find it useful.

 Your named nurse will advise you of the ward visiting times.

-We recognise that visiting times may not always be suitable for your relatives or friends.
-Please discuss with staff who will negotiate other times.
+We recognise that visiting times may not always be suitable for your carers.
+Please discuss this with staff who will try to find alternatives and negotiate other times.
+If you wish to have your visit in private please talk to staff and they can help arrange this.

-To reduce the risk of infection we ask that your friends and relatives refrain from visiting if they have suffered from, or have been exposed to, sickness (vomiting) and/or diarrhoea in the last 48 hours;
+To reduce the risk of infection we ask that carers refrain from visiting if they have suffered from, or have been exposed to, sickness (vomiting) and/or diarrhoea in the last 48 hours;

-Visitors are not permitted to smoke on the ward and smoking is not permitted in any Trust buildings or grounds.
+Visitors are not permitted to smoke on the ward or in any Trust buildings or grounds.

-This Trust supports helpful and positive contact between children/young people and their parents/carers who are Trust clients.
+This Trust supports helpful and positive contact between children/young people and their parents/carers.

 The Trust operates a child visiting policy which applies to all children up to the age of 18 years.